• Skip to primary navigation

 Golf Cart Batteries: How Long Do They Last On One Charge?

 If you’ve ever gone for a ride in your golf cart, about halfway into your trip, you start to wonder how long do golf cart batteries last on one charge.
-Typically, an electric golf cart with new batteries will go anywhere between 25 to 40 miles depending on the battery configuration, the model, and voltage of the cart.

 Golf carts are powered by either a 4-stroke internal combustion engine or a 36V or 48v electric AC or DC motor.
 Originally, these vehicles were only electrically powered, but with time, gasoline-powered variants started to emerge.